 Registered nurses who have a diploma or associate degree in nursing have the opportunity to earn a baccalaureate degree through the Bachelor of Science in Nursing Degree program.

-The program is adjusted to allow individuals with community, family, and occupational time constraints the opportunity to pursue the degree in the convenience of their home area.
+The program is adjusted to allow individuals with family, community, and time constraints the opportunity to pursue the degree in the convenience of their home area.
 Students have the opportunity to work collaboratively with faculty in designing experiences in the clinical setting that meet their needs.

 You may be eligible for funding that will help you complete a baccalaureate degree at Penn State Beaver.